UCL-RITS/puppeteer-rampart-screenshot/README.md

 When running the application, you may occasionally experience this error: "TimeoutError: waiting for selector "[selector]" failed".
 This could be related to a potential puppeteer bug: [https://github.com/puppeteer/puppeteer/issues/4072](https://github.com/puppeteer/puppeteer/issues/4072).

-When this error occurs the application will try to continue taking screenshots of the remaining charts.
-At this point you may wish to quit the running process and start it again (this can fix the error) or leave it running to take the rest of the screenshots.
-If you leave the process running, note that the chart causing the error will not produce a successful screenshot so you will need to take the screenshot of that particular chart manually.
+When this error occurs the application will try to continue taking screenshots of the remaining charts so you will need to take the screenshot of the failed chart manually.

-All charts that fail to produce a successful screenshot will have "-failed" appened to the image name in the outputs folder (e.g. Mayinga-failed.png).

 ---

 ## Why does the application sometimes fail to screenshot every chart?

 When viewing your image outputs you might occasionally notice that the application did not take a screenshot of every chart, or just took a screenshot of the tab bar containing the chart (in which case the image name will have "-failed" appended).
 This is related to the above mentioned timeout error [https://github.com/puppeteer/puppeteer/issues/4072](https://github.com/puppeteer/puppeteer/issues/4072).
 If this happens, try running the application again or take a manual screenshot of the charts that were missed.

+Any charts that fail to produce a successful screenshot will have "-failed" appened to the image name in the outputs folder (e.g. Mayinga-failed.png) and you will therefore need to take a screenshot of this image manually.

 ---